 Items can go for anything from $150 up to $20,000.

-In a change from most of the sites listed here, which sell women’s and children’s clothing, Grailed is set up specifically and exclusively for men to sell their clothing.
+While most sites and apps listed here focus on selling women’s and children’s clothing, Grailed is set up specifically and exclusively for men.

-The buyers demographic includes men in their 20s looking for casual wear, and with a reasonable disposable income.
+The buyers’ demographic includes men in their 20s looking for casual and streetwear items.

 It boasts about 800,000 sellers and 1 million buyers.